jcranendonk/st3/README.md

-st3
+Sublime Text 3 configuration
 ===

-Sublime Text 3 configuration
+Exactly what it says on the label.